Birria

 - Roast the veggies.
 While the chilies are simmering, add the tomatoes, onion, and garlic cloves to a quarter sheet pan.
 Broil them for 4 to 6 minutes, until lightly charred.

 - Make the sauce.
 Transfer the chilies and 1 cup of the remaining water to a high-powered blender.
-Remove the garlic from it's peel and add it to the blender along with the tomatoes, onion, broth, vinegar, cumin, oregano, cloves, cinnamon, and ginger.
+Remove the garlic from it's peel and add it to the blender along with the tomatoes, onion, broth, vinegar, salt, pepper, cumin, oregano, cloves, cinnamon, and ginger.
 Blend on high for 1 to 2 minutes, until completely smooth.

 - Slow cook the birria.
 Place the beef chunks in the slow cooker.
 Pour the birria sauce on top, and add the bay leaves.
 Use tongs to gently mix it all together. then cover.
 Cook on low for 8 to 9 hours, or on high for 4 to 5 hours.
 The beef should be tender and fall apart easily when shredded with a fork.
 If it doesn't shred easily, cook it a bit longer.